gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 #### Preliminary remark

-Note that none of the specified EPCIS user extension fields are standardised yet.
+Note that the specified EPCIS user extension fields are not yet standardised.
 This is why the latter are declared under the `example` namespace.

 Once the EPCIS event message structures are standardised, e.g. in a GS1 application standard, the respective sections should be updated accordingly.

-#### Design considerations

-- e.g. each EPCIS event is related to (one?) specific product (TBD)

 #### Event data structure

 The type of the [EPCIS event](https://ref.gs1.org/epcis/EPCISEvent) to be used for the EPCIS Origin Declaration Event is an [ObjectEvent](https://ref.gs1.org/epcis/ObjectEvent).

+Each EPCIS event relates to one specifc product.

-The following table specifies its containing fields.
+The following table defines the content of the EPCIS Origin Declaration Event:

 | Field name             | Data type              | Description                    |
 | ---------------------- | ---------------------- | ------------------------------ |